 All bloggers can improve (or consistently revisit) the alignment between what their audience wants to read and their editorial calendar.
 One of the first steps to doing this is to gain an understanding of who is reading your blog (there’s more than just one type!), why they’re reading it and to gain an understanding of their biggest issues and interests.

-What is reader segmentation & why it’s important:
+What is reader segmentation & why it’s helps you write blog posts people want to read:

 You shouldn’t be treating every reader of your blog the same way.
 By nurturing each reader by where they fall in your reader categories, you’ll be able to better reach your content goals and serve your potential customers better.
 It doesn’t take a lot of time – just some initial planning.
 The infamous Pareto principle: 80% of your results come from 20% of your efforts – this exercise is one of those 20% efforts that will pay off big in the short and long-term The goal of this exercise is to know your audience segments and provide the content they’re looking for Some common audiences: